wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.2.3 =
+* Fix translation issue with mo files.
+In order to use localization, place *.mo files into languages dir inside plugin dir.
+* Fix bug with db update in 1.2.2 version.

 = 1.2.2 =
 * Please take upgrade with great care.
 There has been database changes regarding reference integrity of data.
 So upgrade will remove appointments/connections that don't have some key value (location, worker, service).